Absoludacris06/DBC-Phase-2/week_4/README.md

 Week 4 Projects & Exercises
 ===========================

-In addition to the projects contained within this folder, here are links to additional relevant gists/repos.
+In addition to the projects contained within this folder, here are links to other relevant gists/repos.

 CSS exercises:
 --------------